-In the article “The Singer.
+In the article “Anna Magdalena Bach - the Singer.
 Part III” it was shown with the example of the cantata BWV 210.1 “O angenehme Melodei” (“Oh Pleasant Melody”) that there certainly were opportunities for Anna Magdalena to perform in public in Leipzig.
 There were performances in honour of crowned heads, aristocrats, and wealthy citizens.
 Cantatas are also known to have been performed to honour academics.
 In the necrology for Johann Sebastian Bach, to which his son Carl Philipp Emanuel contributed, we can read that his father had composed many “dramas, serenades, birthday, name-day and funeral pieces, wedding masses and some comical songs as well”.
 (Dok III page 86) But of all areas, this has an unusually high proportion of lost compositions.
 (Schulze/ Wolff, 1989, page 1447) How significant these losses can be is exemplified by the wedding cantatas.
 “Complete wedding masses”, during which a cantata would usually have been heard, are included in thirty entries in the Leipzig marriage registers between 1723 and 1748.
 It can be assumed that the majority of these would have been commissioned from the leading Leipzig Capellmeister Bach.
 (Schulze 2007, page 600) Many of them must have been lost, because only four cantatas for these occasions are mentioned in the Bach Compendium.
 One of these is the cantata for soprano and alto “Vergnügte Pleißenstadt” (“Happy City on the Pleisse”.
-The Pleisse is the river that runs through Leipzig).
+The Pleisse is the river that runs through Leipzig.
+BWV 216).
 It was performed in 1726 for the wedding of Susanne Regina Hempel and Johann Heinrich Wolff, which took place in the Schellhafer House.
 Only the two solo parts have survived.
 Their story is so interesting that it is worth a closer look.
 In 1901 the two scores were presented to the public as a sensation in an exhibition in Berlin.
 After that they disappeared and were no longer accessible for research.
 (NBA I/40, Critical Report, pages 26 ff.)
 In 2003 they made a surprise reappearance in Tokyo.
 (Isyama 2003, pages 199 ff.)
 The libretto is by Christian Friedrich Henrici, who published it under his pseudonym Picander in volume 2 of “Ernst- Schertzhafften und Satyrischen Gedichte” (“Serious, Humorous and Satirical Poems”).

 Title of the Libretto for the cantata “Vergnügte Pleißenstadt” (“Happy City on the Pleisse”) in Picander: “Ernst- Schertzhafften und Satyrischen Gedichte” (“Serious, Humorous and Satirical Poems”), second part, second edition, Leipzig 1734, page 379.

 This wedding cantata can serve as an example of Johann Sebastian Bach’s flexible use of his works.
 The soprano aria “Angenehme Hempelin” (“Lovely Miss Hempel”) occurs with a different text in the cantata “Ich bin in mir vergnügt” (“I am content within myself”) BWV 204.
 The instrumentation is similar to that of cantata BWV 210, intended for Duke Christian and then for Count Fleming and then for other wealthy patrons.
-(See the article “The Singer.
+(See the article “Anna Magdalena Bach - the Singer.
 Part III”) This was also composed for a relatively small ensemble (flute, two oboes, two violins, viola and continuo).
 Whereas on these occasions wealth was clearly visible, the cantata "Ich bin in mir vergnügt" (“I am content within myself”) was more likely to have been for one or more occasions where modesty was to be praised.

 Performances by Anna Magdalena Bach in churches cannot be ruled out either.
-In the bible the first letter of St. Paul to the Corinthians, chapter 14, verse 33 says: “Ewre weyber/ last schweygen vnter der gemeyne (“Let your women be silent in the congregation”.
+In the bible the first letter of St. Paul to the Corinthians, chapter 14, verse 33 says: “Ewre weyber/ last schweygen vnter der gemeyne” (“Let your women be silent in the congregation”.
 Luther Bible 1522).
 But there are known occasions in the first half of the eighteenth century where female singers appeared in churches.
 It is reported about Johann Mattheson that: “On the 17th of September [1716] he made music in the cathedral and showed Mrs. Kayser up to the choir loft, which, apart from the above example, had never happened in a Hamburg church that a woman had performed; but from then on certainly happened in the cathedral at times.”
 (Mattheson 1740, page 203)

 It is verifiable that the said Margaretha Susanna Kayser, as well as another very well-known singer Anna Maria Schober, (Gerber 1790, column 706; Gerber 1792, column 442) performed in a church in Darmstadt during the funeral of the Landgrave’s wife Elisabeth Dorothea in January 1710.
 (Sorg 2014, pages 230 ff.)